coreinfrastructure/best-practices-badge/doc/testing.md

 and then go to <http://127.0.0.1:31337> in your web browser.

-If you re-record a cassette using DRIVER=, the cassette may correctly add the ciitest privilege and record what happened, but then fail to revoke the `ciitest` privilege.
+If you re-record a cassette using DRIVER=, the cassette may correctly add the bestpracticestest privilege and record what happened, but then fail to revoke the `bestpracticestest` privilege.
 That's a problem, because future recording efforts will fail (the recording system presumes it doesn't already have the privileges, and will fail when it tries to add them).
 We'd like to fix that, but have not managed to do so yet (it only matters when you record a new cassette, which is a rare event).
-You can manually force removal by logging in to GitHub as `ciitest`, going to <https://github.com/settings/applications>, select Applications / Authorized OAuth Apps, and revoke the privilege.
+You can manually force removal by logging in to GitHub as `bestpracticestest`, going to <https://github.com/settings/applications>, select Applications / Authorized OAuth Apps, and revoke the privilege.